docarray/docarray/README.md

 <details markdown="1">
   <summary>Click for more details</summary>

-So let's take a closer look at how you can represent your data with DocArray:
+Let's take a closer look at how you can represent your data with DocArray:

 ```python
 from docarray import BaseDoc